Mikel Merino: Arsenal

 Merino returned to the English top division on 27 August 2024, signing a four-year deal at Arsenal for a reported fee of £31.6m.
 In his first training session, he fractured his shoulder in a collision with Gabriel Magalhães and was ruled out for several weeks.
 He featured in his first match on 1 October, as a substitute in the 2–0 home win against Paris Saint-Germain in the league phase of the UEFA Champions League.
 He scored his first league goal 26 days later, heading home from a free kick in a 2–2 home draw with Liverpool.

 On 15 February 2025, Merino replaced Raheem Sterling in the 69th minute of the league fixture at Leicester City; as the habitual starter at centre-forward, Kai Havertz, had suffered a hamstring injury in training a week earlier, he was slotted into Havertz's position, going on to score both goals in the 2–0 victory.
 On 8 April, having again featured as a striker, he closed the 3–0 defeat of Real Madrid at Emirates Stadium in the Champions League quarter-finals' first leg.
 In his first season, he was regularly deployed in both positions.

-On 28 September 2025, Merino scored his first goal of the new campaign in a 2–1 away win against his former employers Newcastle, coming off the bench to spark a late comeback in the final ten minutes.
+On 28 September 2025, Merino scored his first goal of the new campaign in a 2–1 away win over his former employers Newcastle, coming off the bench to spark a late comeback in the final ten minutes.
+With summer signing Viktor Gyökeres out with a hamstring injury, he assumed his makeshift striker role once again in late November matches against Sunderland, Tottenham Hotspur, Bayern Munich and Chelsea; he netted four times in the league for the champions and six in all competitions, but missed four months after suffering a foot fracture during a 3–2 home loss to Manchester United.